Fullchee/notes/tech-learning/frontend/epic-react/2-react-hooks.md

 1. not have a function re-render every time so that it can be used in a useEffect dep array
 2. avoiding unnecessary re-renders when re-rendering is super expensive (Graphs, Charts, Animations)
 3. `useMemo` can be passed a function (just like `useState`) and lazily calculate computationally expensive items
+    4. I used it in `HierarchySelect` where there was derived state that wasn't updated often

 ### useCallback: custom hooks